EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 The `Outputs` can hold native tokens(user-defined tokens).
 Every output sets its `Unlock Conditions`, simply set the conditions to use that output as input in another transaction.
-Following this, the `Unlocks` property of the transaction proves to the node that the creator  of the transaction can fulfill the `Address`-related `Unlock Conditions` of the `Inputs`.
+Following this, the `Unlocks` field of the transaction proves to the node that the creator  of the transaction can fulfill the `Address`-related `Unlock Conditions` of the `Inputs`.

 The `Outputs` in the `Transaction Essence` can be of four different types
 * Basic Output